a-ast/symfony-docker-edition/docs/commands.md

     # this will log you in into instance '1' with the user 'root'
     ./login 1 root

-    # this will log you in into instance '27' with the user 'fancy-user' (you can only use existing user, so this example will fail)
+    # this will log you in into instance '27' with the user 'fancy-user'
+    # (as you can only use existing user, so this example will fail)
     ./login 27 fancy-user

 ```